shorebirdtech/shorebird/TRUSTED_TESTERS.md

 your `pubspec.yaml` file, which will ensure that the file is included in your app's assets.

-You can go ahead an commit these changes, they will be innocuous even if you don't end up using Shorebird with this application.
+You can go ahead and commit these changes, they will be innocuous even if you don't end up using Shorebird with this application.

 2. Typical development usage will involve normal `flutter` commands.
 Only